icedream/go-bsdiff/README.md

 There is [a Go implementation of an older version of bsdiff called binarydist](https://github.com/kr/binarydist).
 The original bsdiff tool has since been updated so patches generating using the original tool are no longer compatible with the Go implementation.
 I don't know what the changes between the versions are and unfortunately I don't have the time to search for these changes and port them over as a pull request, otherwise I'd have done that instead.

 Additionally, @mendsley has already done the extra work of rewriting the code to be embeddable in any application code as a library.
 So why not make use of cgo, which I was going to look into in more detail at some point anyways?

+## License

+Just like bsdiff, this project is licensed under the 2-clause BSD license (or Simplified BSD license).
+You can check [LICENSE.txt](LICENSE.txt) for more information.